andersonjpark/landslide_ML/README.md

 1. Digging the number of fatalities at multi-angle (population, landslide_size, distribution, clusters) for better analysis.
 2. Modifying the latitude and longitude calculation while clustering (considering that earth is a sphere)
-3. Find the best number of clusters (so far I just set the number of cluster as 5)
+3. Find the best number of clusters using kmeans.score() (so far I just set the number of cluster as 5)
 4. Increasing the size of the dataset
 5. Adding scatter plot of the clustering for visualization